msallin/project-management/README.md

 ﻿# Project Management Toolkit

+As a software architect, I often face the challenge of parallel projects that need alignment.
+For this, I require multiple representations of the same tasks — each tailored to different stakeholders.
+Since tasks inherently form a graph, I wanted a unified in-memory model that I can build programmatically or via Markdown.
+Then, I needed to generate various artifacts from that model.
+Generation is done using a visitor pattern so that it remains extensible.
+So that I can create specialized visitors later for specific stakeholder needs or contexts.

 A .NET-based project-planning library and console application that lets you:

 - **Model** tasks as a hybrid WBS + directed-acyclic graph (DAG) with dependencies, descriptions and tags in code